Resources and Information on COVID-19

 Air Date: Thursday, May 14, 2020, 8:00pm

-This program on INSIGHTS ON PBS HAWAIʻI looked at the plight of workers and small businesses.
+This program looks at the plight of workers and small businesses.
 Many residents and small businesses were already having a tough time making ends meet before the coronavirus outbreak and government shutdowns.
 Now, with only select businesses allowed to reopen and the tourism industry on hold, tens of thousands of residents face an uncertain financial future.
 How do you plan when your resources are so stretched?
 How do you commit to a loan you don’t know you can repay?

 Air Date: Thursday, May 7, 2020, 8:00pm

 COVID-19 in Hawaiʻi: Hawaiʻi’s Economic Recovery INSIGHTS ON PBS HAWAIʻI